 MSRP introduced me to a lot of people who shared my background and aspirations.
 Sharing both successes and challenges with these like-minded individuals made the whole summer experience better than I could have imagined.
 To this day, I still go to them for advice.
 Being able to conduct science in this fast-paced environment while having fun also gave me more confidence in my own abilities.
 MSRP also exposed me to the field of chromatin biology for the first time — a field I am now pursuing as a grad student studying mammalian gene expression.

 Manuel A. Ortega

-MSRP 2009 ● University of Puerto Rico at Mayagüez ’10 ● PhD ’15, University of Illinois at Urbana-Champaign ● Merck Fellow of the Life Sciences Research Foundation, MIT (Drennan Lab)
+MSRP 2009 ● University of Puerto Rico at Mayagüez ’10 ● PhD ’15 in Biochemistry, University of Illinois at Urbana-Champaign ● Postdoctoral Merck Fellow of the Life Sciences Research Foundation, MIT (Drennan Lab)

 My favorite part of MSRP was connecting with other students also looking to enhance their scientific skills.
 We made an incredible bond and I still keep in touch with a couple of them.
 Performing research at MIT was an exceptional experience that boosted my confidence as a scientist.
 I experienced what it was like to do research in cell and developmental biology, and it gave me the confidence to explore other research areas like biochemistry — the subject I ended up pursuing in graduate school.

 MSRP 2012, 2013 ● University of Maryland, Baltimore County ’14 ● PhD candidate, MIT Biology (Reddien Lab), Harvard/MIT MD-PhD Program